tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/field_add_choices.html' target='_blank'>Quick Base Documentation</a>

+Use this call to add new choices to a text - multiple choice or multi-select text field in a Quick Base table.

+Note: Choices added to a multi-select text field are limited to 60 characters, and the total number of choices in the field may not exceed 100.

+If you have Full Administration rights on the application, you can add new choices to any field of those types.
+If you don’t have these rights, you can use this call only on fields with properties that are set to allow users to add new choices.
+(In the Quick Base UI, you can set the Allow users to create new choices field property to allow users to do this.
+You can also set this property using API_SetFieldProperties.)

+If the choice you specify already exists in the list, it will not be added.
+No duplicates are allowed.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------